mx2913/funkwhale/docs/user_documentation/accounts/create_account.md

 Use our [Pod Picker tool](https://network.funkwhale.audio/dashboards/d/overview/network-overview) to find the perfect pod for you!
 ```

-To use Funkwhale, you need to create an account on a Funkwhale pod.
+To use Funkwhale, you need to create an account on a {term}`Funkwhale pod <Pod>`.
 Signing up to a pod requires the following information:

 - A valid email address.
 Administrators can use this to verify you are not a bot.
 - A username.